1986 Major League Baseball postseason: Boston Red Sox vs. California Angels

-This was the third straight loss for the Angels in the ALCS.
-The Angels and Red Sox would meet each other in the postseason again in 2004, 2007, 2008 and 2009, with the Red Sox winning the first three series, and the Angels winning the last one.
+The Angels and Red Sox would meet each other again in the ALDS in 2004, 2007, 2008 and 2009, with the Red Sox winning the first three series, and the Angels winning the last one.

-This was the last postseason appearance for the Angels until 2002, where they would finally break through and win the World Series.
-This was the last time the Red Sox won the AL pennant until 2004, where they defeated their archrival in the New York Yankees in seven games after trailing 3 games to none in the series.

 National League Championship Series

 Houston Astros vs. New York Mets

 The Mets defeated the Astros in six games to return to the World Series for the first time since 1973.

-Houston's Mike Scott out-dueled New York's Dwight Gooden as the Astros took Game 1, with Scott pitching a complete game shutout.
-Bob Ojeda out-dueled former 1969 Mets alum Nolan Ryan in a complete game performance in Game 2 as the Mets won 4-1 to even the series headed to Queens.
-Game 3 was an offensive duel which was won by the Mets, 6-5, as Lenny Dykstra hit a walk-off two-run home run in the bottom of the ninth.
+Houston's Mike Scott out-dueled New York's Dwight Gooden as the Astros took Game 1, with Scott pitching a complete-game shutout.
+Bob Ojeda out-dueled former 1969 Mets alum Nolan Ryan in a complete-game performance in Game 2 as the Mets won 4–1 to even the series headed to Queens.
+Game 3 was an offensive duel which was won by the Mets, 6–5, as Lenny Dykstra hit a walk-off two-run home run in the bottom of the ninth.
 The Astros evened the series in Game 4 as Scott pitched another complete game despite being on three-days rest.
-Game 5 was an ugly and low-scoring 12-inning affair that was won by the Mets, 2-1, taking a 3-2 series lead headed back to Houston.
+Game 5 was an ugly and low-scoring 12-inning affair that was won by the Mets, 2–1, taking a 3–2 series lead headed back to Houston.
+Game 5 would ultimately be Nolan Ryan’s last postseason game.